TritonDataCenter/triton/README.md

 a complete system for creating and operating a secure, scalable, and robust cloud.
 Features:

-- SmartOS Zones provides high performance container virtualization.
+- SmartOS zones provides high performance container virtualization.
 KVM support on top of zones means secure full Linux and Windows guest OS support.
 - RESTful API and CLI tooling for customer self-service
-- complete operations portal (web GUI)
+- Complete operations portal (web GUI)
-- robust and observable service oriented architecture (implemented primarily in Node.js)
+- Robust and observable service oriented architecture (implemented primarily in Node.js)
-- automated USB key installation
+- Automated USB key installation

 SDC is the software that runs Joyent's public cloud and numerous on-premise private clouds.